 The pandemic made remote and hybrid work environments more popular than ever before.
 However, the location of your team isn’t the only thing that changed in the past few years.
-Remote and hybrid work has sent ripple effects through the workplace, impacting productivity, employee needs, and how these collaborate.
-As a leader, you will need to adapt to these changes.
+Remote and hybrid work, and specifically the rise of hybrid working models, has sent ripple effects through the workplace, impacting productivity, employee needs, and how teams collaborate.
+As a leader, you’ll need to adapt to these changes to succeed in this new era of flexibility.

 Measure productivity in achievements

-If there’s only one mindset change to make in 2024, choose to rethink how you measure productivity.
+If there’s only one mindset change to make in 2025, choose to rethink how you measure productivity.
 Too often, leaders attach value to the amount of time their staff spends on projects.
 They’re either impressed by how quickly the job gets done or how late a team member works to complete it.
-This is particularly true in an in-office setting.
-Here, managers can physically watch their employees come and go from the office.
+This is particularly true in an in-office setting, where managers can physically watch their employees come and go from the office.

 However, time doesn’t equal quality.
 Furthermore, in hybrid work environments you can’t track your employees’ movements in and out of the office.
 This is why you need to retool your thinking around how you evaluate the achievements of your team members and the value of the work.